 (survey among young scientists)

-During 2023, the group will focus on preparing a manual on “Accelerationg pandemic preparedness for climate change”.
+Since 2023, the group is working on preparing a manual on “Accelerationg pandemic preparedness for climate change”.

 Group members Pradeep Kumar (University of the Witwatersrand, South Africa), Karen Cloete (University of South Africa) and Stefan Kohler (Heidelberg University, Germany) co-chaired a New Voices in Global Health session at the World Health Summit 2022 in Berlin.
 In particular, the session theme was “Covid-19 and Antimicrobial Resistance: Connections and Consequences”.
 Read a full article about this colaboration between the World Health Summit and the GYA here.